1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 ### Methodology

 Explanation of the assessment methods, tools, and techniques used to evaluate the product's security.
 Information on whether the assessment was white-box (access to source code) or black-box (no access to source code).

 ### Findings

 Detailed information on identified vulnerabilities, weaknesses, and security issues.
 Each finding should include:

-- **Detailed account of each vulnerability identified, including:**
 - Description of the vulnerability
 - Steps to reproduce
 - Potential impact
 - Proof-of-concept, if applicable
-  - The location or component where the issue was found.
+- The location or component where the issue was found
-  - The severity or risk rating (e.g., critical, high, medium, low).
+- The severity or risk rating (e.g., critical, high, medium, low)
-  - Evidence or proof of concept, if applicable.
+- Evidence or proof of concept, if applicable
-  - Recommendations for remediation.
+- Recommendations for remediation

 ### Risk Assessment